Close

 You’ve just found out you’re moving overseas.
 You’re shaking up your world, and new possibilities and experiences await you.
 Perhaps a new job awaits you, too.
 As soon as you know about your move, it’s time to start the research, so you can enter the market there job-ready.

-MSEP helps you hit the ground running
+MSEP and SECO help you hit the ground running

 1. Keep an open mind: Be willing to think outside of your current career.
 Even a volunteer position or a job that doesn’t initially pique your interest can lead to a new career path.